SilentTiger/Heimdallr/README.md

 =========

-This is a remote performance monitor for various platform (such as CentOS, Windows, MacOS) build on NodeJS, but now only for CentOS.
+This is a remote performance monitor for various platform (such as CentOS, Windows, MacOS) build on NodeJS, but now only for Ubuntu.